Lent begins on Ash Wednesday, March 6, 2019.

-The week before Easter is known as Holy Week, reflecting its significance for our church.
+The last week of Lent before Easter is known as Holy Week, reflecting its significance for our church.
 Each night of the week, beginning with Palm Sunday, a reading service is held in the Home Church Sanctuary.
 The readings cover Christ’s activities, humiliation and suffering during this week of the Crucifixion.

 From Sunday through Thursday, the service begins at 7 p.m.
 The Maundy Thursday service includes celebration of Holy Communion.